inspatiallabs/inspatial-dev/packages/core/dev/theme/README.md

 console.log(myFont.style); // Font style properties
 ```

 > **Note about Primitive Fonts**: InSpatial Primitive Fonts are included by default and require no CLI installation.
-They’re served via a highly optimized CDN and include a curated set of fewer than 100 fonts, designed for performance and minimal payload.
+They're served via a highly optimized CDN and include a curated set of fewer than 100 fonts, designed for performance and minimal payload.

 ### 4. **Google Fonts Integration**